 Which OAuth 2.0 flow should I use?

 OAuth 2.0 supports several different grants.
 By grants we mean ways of retrieving an access token.
-Deciding which one is suited for your case depends mostly on your Client's type, but other parameters weight in as well, like the level of trust for the Client, or the experience you want your users to have.
+Deciding which one is suited for your case depends mostly on your Client's type, but other parameters weigh in as well, like the level of trust for the Client, or the experience you want your users to have.

 Follow this flow to identify the grant that best matches your case.